OCR A-level Topic: Kohima Essay Subject

 The Virgin Money London Marathon is the largest annual fundraising event on the planet – runners have raised over 770 million pounds for good causes since the race began in 1981.
 Visit Phin's Money Giving page >

-The 2016 Battle of Kohima Remembrance Service was held
+The 2017 Battle of Kohima Day Service

-on 7 July in the Dean's Garden at York Minster
+6 July in the Dean's Garden at York Minster

-The ceremony was an opportunity to show our gratitude to these brave men and the Nagas who helped achieve their victory.
+The ceremony is an opportunity to show our gratitude to these brave men and the Nagas who helped achieve their victory.
 Veterans of the battle, voted one of the greatest in history, laid wreaths and remembered fallen comrades.
 Read more here >

 The new book Among the Headhunters by Military Historian Robert Lyman tells the story of the Naga village of Pangsha (where the Kohima Educational Trust built a hostel in 2014) during two significant visitations by Europeans, first in 1936 and then (by virtue of a C-46 falling from the sky) in 1943.
 Among the Headhunters is the first account of this incredible story.